The Dentist 2: Plot

 As the private detective tracks Alan down to Paradise, Alan learns that Jamie has an admirer named Robbie, who also is the drywall contractor hired to finish his new office.
 Alan's jealousy causes him to ruin a romantic dinner when it is interrupted by a call from Robbie on her answering machine, despite Jamie's insistence that she only thinks of Robbie as a friend.
 Meanwhile, Beverley, a teller at the bank, has doubts about "Larry" and finds out his real identity while researching on the computer.

-Beverley sets up an appointment to tell him she knows the truth, but when she asks too many questions he realizes that she knows something.
+Beverley sets up an appointment to tell him she knows the truth, but when she asks too many questions, he realizes that she knows something.
 He goes behind her and sedates her with nitrous oxide.
-She finds herself duct taped to the dental chair and cries and begs him to let her go.
+She finds herself duct-taped to the dental chair and cries and begs him to let her go.
 He puts a mouth clamp in her mouth to keep it open and drills her bottom-right molar tooth to the raw nerve as a "lie detector" to find out who else she has told.
-If she lied, he would take a sharp plaque scraping hook and painfully force it into the nerve of the tooth he drilled, wiggling the tooth hard at the same time.
+If she lied, he would take a sharp plaque-scraping hook and painfully force it into the nerve of the tooth he drilled, wiggling the tooth hard at the same time.
 He repeatedly jams the hook into the exposed nerve causing Beverly tremendous pain.

-Robbie comes to install some more drywall and rings the office door bell, leaving Alan no choice but to pause his torture session and answer the door.
+Robbie comes to install some more drywall and rings the office doorbell, leaving Alan no choice but to pause his torture session and answer the door.
 Robbie asks to come in and after Beverley screams Robbie goes rushing to check on her.
 Just as Robbie is about to rescue her, Feinstone attacks him from outside the doorway.
-In the ensuing fight, Alan kills Robbie with a hammer, turns back to Beverley and re-tapes her to the dental chair.
+In the ensuing fight, Alan kills Robbie with a hammer, turns back to Beverley, and re-tapes her to the dental chair.

 He takes a pair of dental pliers and plays a game of "truth or tooth".
-He asks her what did she tell Jeremy about Washington but he doesn't believe her then pulls out her left front tooth, then he asks her what she did tell Jamie.
-He then attempts to pull her left incisor tooth out, but instead he breaks it by accident which angers Feinstone even more.
-Alan then painfully drills one of her bottom front teeth down to the nerve, and continues to drill so hard that the dental clamp holding her mouth slips out from the pressure he's applying.
+He asks her what she told Jeremy about Washington, but he doesn't believe her then pulls out her left front tooth, then he asks her what she did tell Jamie.
+He then attempts to pull her left incisor tooth out, but instead, he breaks it by accident which angers Feinstone even more.
+Alan then painfully drills one of her bottom front teeth down to the nerve and continues to drill so hard that the dental clamp holding her mouth slips out from the pressure he's applying.
 Then, out of a final act of desperation and what seems to be her only defense, she bites down hard on the drill causing it to lock up and jam inside her teeth.
 Infuriated, the mad dentist tells her he has a much better idea, and that he will cut the drill out of her mouth.
 She then screams, and the scene comes to a close.